phaidra/phaidra-admin-manual/Classification_server/getting_and_setting_vocabularies.md

 I think it's unlikely that the Getty vocabularies would work well in Skosmos due to their very large size.

+The lack of a text index would most likely prevent any actual use of Skosmos with the Getty endpoint.
+Skosmos simply needs to have a text index to work with vocabularies of medium to large size.
+The limit is perhaps a few thousand concepts, depending on the performance of the endpoint / triple store and how much delay users are willing to accept, but Getty vocabularies have many more than that.

 ### COAR Resource Type Vocabulary

 :coarrt a skosmos:Vocabulary, void:Dataset ;